Bamboo Forum

 Are the outer leaves of the bamboo shoot edible, good for compost or bamboo broth, or useful for anything besides throwing away?
 It seems that the vast majority of the shoot is not good for eating.

 I have several other questions as well.
 First, when I buy canned bamboo shoots, the canning liquid is both edible and tasty.
-Is this true of the water used for boiling (as demonstrated in the video), or must it be thrown out?
+Is this true of the water used for boiling, or must it be thrown out?
 Is it useful for anything else?

 What is the best way to identify an edible variety of bamboo growing wild?